 Our Team

 I am happy you found me!
-I am a wife, mother, certified doula, and owner of Devoted Doula Care.
+I am a wife, mother, certified Doula and Baby Product Expert, and owner of Devoted Doula Care.
 I had my first child in April 2021, and since then have been fiercely passionate about everything related to pregnancy, childbirth, and the “fourth trimester”.
-I completed my full-spectrum training and postpartum certification with Doula Trainings International.
+I completed my full-spectrum training and Postpartum certification with Doula Trainings International and my Gift Registry Expert certification with Be Her Village.

-My goal as your postpartum Doula is to get to know you and your preferences so I can provide the best evidence-based support possible.
-As your Doula, I hold no judgment about your decisions or approach to childbirth and parenting; I believe you know what is best for your family and I will support you unconditionally.
-I want you to feel heard, respected, uplifted, nurtured, and cared for in the exciting (and oftentimes stressful) time after childbirth.
+My goal when working with parents and parents-to-be is to get to know you and your preferences so I can provide the best evidence-based support possible.
+I hold no judgment about your decisions or approach to childbirth and parenting; I believe you know what is best for your family and I will support you unconditionally.
+I want you to feel heard, respected, uplifted, nurtured, and cared for in the exciting (and oftentimes stressful) time during and after childbirth.
 I will do my best to ensure you have the care and resources you need to make your transition to parenthood fulfilling and healthy.

 Sending you strength, confidence, and a dose of sanity as you embark on your journey to parenthood!